rupesh743/Airline_Passenger_Referral/README.md

  food_bev: Rating given for food and beverages.

- entertainment: Rating given for the in-flight entertainment.
+ entertainment: Rating is given for the in-flight entertainment.

  ground_service: Rating given for ground service.